-Due to the rapidly developing situation surrounding COVID-19, UCLA will be transitioning all Summer Sessions to remote learning via Zoom in order to protect the health and safety of our community and visiting students.
+Due to the continuing situation surrounding COVID-19, the UCLA Department of Film, Television, and Digital Media will be transitioning all summer courses and Summer Institutes to remote learning in order to protect the health and safety of our community and visiting students.
+Please check the track pages for details.

 Track 4: Stop-Motion Animation